Bob Grant (radio host)

-Robert Ciro Gigante, known as Bob Grant (March 14, 1929 – December 31, 2013), was an American radio host.
+Robert Ciro Gigante (March 14, 1929 – December 31, 2013), known as Bob Grant, was an American radio host.
 A veteran of broadcasting in New York City, Grant is considered a pioneer of the conservative talk radio format and was one of the early adopters of the "combat talk" format.
 Grant's career spanned from the 1950s until shortly before his death at age 84 on December 31, 2013.

 Grant was widely termed a political conservative, and personally considered himself to be a conservative with some libertarian leanings.

 Career

 Early work

 As a high school student at Steinmetz High School in Chicago, Grant auditioned for the Central Radio Workshop of the Chicago Public Schools, where once every two weeks he would perform in plays on FM radio station WBEZ.
 After high school, Grant attended the University of Illinois at Urbana–Champaign and studied journalism, where he also auditioned and got accepted for the school's radio station.
 As a student, Grant acted in plays, such as "the Duchess of Malfi".
 Grant left school early to take a job in radio.
 Grant originally got into professional radio when he answered a phone call for his roommate, and the program director calling thought he had a good voice.
 On May 14, 1948, Grant did his first professional news announcement, to discuss the formation of Israel.
 He then got a job at the news department at WBBM (AM) in Chicago and also continued acting in plays.
 Grant may have done other work as an extra, but he did not discuss his acting work much on his radio show.
 Grant also worked on a radio show called "Gold Coast" in the late 1950s, which had comedy skits.
 While at WBBM, he was forced to change his last name from "Gigante" to "Grant" in order to sound less ethnic.
 During the Korean War, he served in the Naval Reserve.